silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/02_Permissions.md

 *  On a request, $request->hasPermission("View", $member = null) can be called.
 See [datamodel](/topics/datamodel) for information on request objects.

+## Special cases

+### ADMIN permissions

+By default the config option `admin_implies_all` is true - this means that any user granted the `ADMIN` permission has all other permissions granted to them.
+This is a type of cascading of permissions that is hard coded into the permission system.

+### CMS access permissions

+Access to the CMS has a couple of special cases where permission codes can imply other permissions.

+#### 1. Granting access to all CMS permissions

+The `CMS_ACCESS_LeftAndMain` grants access to every single area of the CMS, without exception.
+Internally, this works by adding the `CMS_ACCESS_LeftAndMain` code to the set of accepted codes when a `CMS_ACCESS_*` permission is required.
+This works much like ADMIN permissions (see above)

+#### 2. Checking for any access to the CMS

+You can check if a user has access to the CMS by simply performing a check against `CMS_ACCESS`.

+	:::php
+	if (Permission::checkMember($member, 'CMS_ACCESS')) {
+		//user can access the CMS
+	}

+Internally, this checks that the user has any of the defined `CMS_ACCESS_*` permissions.

 ## API Documentation
 `[api:Permission]`